LS-KS/Gantt-Maker/README.md

 - When changing the fontsize the property defining the underlying rectangle must be adjusted manually.
 If it doesn't match, the text will either be clipped or too much space may be used.
 - I was actually too lazy to check for legend size.
 So the horizontal length of the legend must be adjusted manually
+- Using the editor, there is a bug that old content is rendered to a new image despite reinstatiate everything.
+You can use it to configure your preferred settings and copy fonts and colors to a script.

 # Contributing